 How and Where to Buy Apistogrammas and other Dwarf Cichlids

 Apistogramma steindachneri males can reach 4 inches in length, making them one of the largest known Apistos.
-At about half that size, they develop a squared-off to lyrate caudal fin (tail) that is characteristic of the species.
-The size of the tips on the caudal varies, some fish have just a squared-off tail to others with distinct extensions on the top and bottom.
+At about half that size, males develop the squared-off to lyrate-shaped caudal fin (tail) which is characteristic of the species.
+The shape of the caudal fin varies from fish with just a squared-off tail to others with distinct extensions on the top and bottom.

 While male A. steindachneri lack the flashy colors and finnage of many Apistos, they have a subtle beauty with a golden yellow shoulder area and red highlights tipping their dorsal and caudal fins.
 In many males, rows of red spots are found striping the caudal fin.

 Apistogramma steindachneri Classification

 A. steindachneri is the type species of the steindachneri group of Apistogrammas (A 130 – A 139).
 Genetic testing places the A. steindachneri group in the A. pertensis lineage.
 In addition to A. steindachneri, the A. steindachneri group has 3 scientifically described and 2 – 4 (or more) undescribed species.

 A. steindachneri was first described as Heterogramma steindachneri in 1908, named in honor of the Viennese ichthyologist Franz Steindachner.
 As with many other Apistos, A. steindachneri was misidentified several times after it was first described.
 In 1936 specimens were described as Apistogramma ornatipinnis and in 1960 it was described as Apistogramma wickleri.
 Each of these names was abandoned when they were recognized as synonyms of A. steindachneri.
 Today, it’s unlikely that you’ll find the fish under an incorrect name unless you are visiting old aquarium literature.